-At the direction of President Obama, on August 3, 2015, the U.S. Environmental Protection Agency (EPA) released the final rule on the Clean Power Plan for existing power plants [under section 111(d) of the Clean Air Act].
+On August 3, 2015, the U.S. Environmental Protection Agency (EPA) released the final rule on the Clean Power Plan for existing power plants under section 111(d) of the Clean Air Act (CAA).

 By forming statewide, collaborative partnerships, South Carolina has taken a proactive approach in shaping these national standards.
 DHEC remains committed to working with all stakeholders to ensure that the development of this national ruling is done in a manner that provides maximum flexibility in development and implementation at the state level, is tailored to meet our state's unique economic challenges, and is right for South Carolina.